elaichenkov/playwright-zephyr/README.md

 }
 ```

-Also, your playwright tests should include unique ID inside square brackets `[J79]` of the your Zephyr test case:
+Also, your playwright tests should include unique ID inside square brackets `[J79]` of your Zephyr test case:

 ```typescript
 //      ↓  Zephyr test case ID inside square brackets